patrickfay/ski-tracker/app/services/user-data/README.md

 * setEntries()
 * addSkiPartner()
 * addEntry()
+* getEntryByDate()
+* getAllSimpleEntries()
-* getEntries()
+* getAllEntries()
 * getSkiPartners()
 * clearData()

 ## userData Object's and their Models

 It is important to understand the object models used for storing user data prior to attempting to use and update the data.
-Below are object models used to store user data.
+There are two main types of objects used by this application that this service returns to it, the `entry` object and the `simpleEntry` object.

 Below is the object model the the `userData` object: